hqywork/EntityFramework.wiki.Chinesize/Home.md

 You can use the nightly builds of EF7 in your traditional .NET applications.
 This includes Console Applications, WPF, WinForms, ASP.NET, etc. see [Using EF7 in Traditional .NET Applications](https://github.com/aspnet/EntityFramework/wiki/Using-EF7-in-Traditional-.NET-Applications) for instructions.

-To use a relational database provider, you will need to target .NET 4.5.1.

 ### Using EF7 in Windows Store/Phone Applications
-We’re still working thru some issues in order to make EF7 work on Windows Phone and Universal applications.
-This is due to some of our dependencies not yet supporting the wpa81 target platform.

-The current nightly builds can be used in Windows Store applications though, see [Using EF7 in Windows Phone/Store Applications](https://github.com/aspnet/EntityFramework/wiki/Using-EF7-in-Windows-Phone-Store-Applications) for instructions.
+For details on using EF7 in Windows Phone and Windows Store applications, see [Using EF7 in Windows Phone/Store Applications](https://github.com/aspnet/EntityFramework/wiki/Using-EF7-in-Windows-Phone-Store-Applications) for instructions.

 ### Using EF7 with ASP.NET vNext
 EF7 can be used in applications built using ASP.NET vNext.
 You can find samples, documentation and getting started instructions for ASP.NET vNext at the [Home](https://github.com/aspnet/Home) repo.